madcatdev/avr-libs/README.md

-# avr-libs
-madcatdev AVR Libraries

-This is a bunch of C++ libraries for AVR.
+This is a bunch of C++ libraries for AVR (currently atmega/attiny).
 It was created to simpify my work with bare-metal MCU.

 Supported MCUs: